ChainlinkResources/docs/source/includes/goldmine/_connectors.md

 HTTP/2 204
 ```

-This endpoint removes the specified Connector.
+Delete a configured connector.

 ### URL Parameters

 Parameter | Description
 --------- | -----------
-id | id of the connector
+id | id of the `Connector`